xenondevs/Docs/docs/nova/admin/setup.md

     You can configure it in the main config file `plugins/Nova/configs/config.yml` under `resource_pack` > `auto_upload`.

     !!! info "Available Upload Services"

-        === "Patreon Upload Service"

-            [Patrons](https://www.patreon.com/xenondevs) are given access to upload to our servers.
-            Due to hosting costs and the potential for abuse, this service is only available to Patrons and not available publicly.

-            Example config:

-            ```yaml title="plugins/Nova/configs/config.yml"
-            resource_pack:
-              auto_upload:
-                enabled: true
-                service: xenondevs
-                key: "" # Your Patreon-Uploader Key
-            ```

         === "Self-hosted"